 “Prince Kurt has been waiting eagerly for you, Lady Maerwynn.
 I shall escort you to him, then return to help your siblings get settled in their new rooms.”
 He said generously.
-Nievan always seems to be so content and cheerful, I like that about him.
+Nievan always seemed to be so content and cheerful, I like that about him.

 “No need, I would be happy to escort the beautiful lady myself.”
 A voice said from down the hall.
 I turned my head and saw it was the prince.
-I couldn’t recognize his voice without the snarky attitude.
+I almost couldn’t recognize his voice without the snarky attitude.

 “Prince Kurt, how sweet of you!”
 I replied, rushing over to him.
 I stopped once I reached him, not sure if I should hug him or something.
 What do normal couples do?
 He held out his arm out in front of him, which I thought was weird until he directed me with his eyes towards his arm.
 I quickly grabbed his arm, pulling him down a little on accident.
 Nievan chuckled,